ademmeral/nodejs_notes/README.md

   * It is used to remember information about the user or their browsing behavior.
   * Cookies are commonly used to enhance user experiences, remember login information, track user preferences,and perform other tasks that improve website functionality.

 #### Common Cookie Attributes

-    1. httpOnly: (boolean)
+1. **httpOnly : (boolean)**

-      + The httpOnly attribute is a flag that can be set on a cookie.
+    - The httpOnly attribute is a flag that can be set on a cookie.
-      + When this flag is present, it means that the cookie is not accessible to JavaScript running in the browser.
+    - When this flag is present, it means that the cookie is not accessible to JavaScript running in the browser.
-      + It's a security measure to prevent certain types of cross-site scripting (XSS) attacks.
+    - It's a security measure to prevent certain types of cross-site scripting (XSS) attacks.
-      + XSS attacks attempt to steal information from cookies by injecting malicious scripts into a website.
+    - XSS attacks attempt to steal information from cookies by injecting malicious scripts into a website.

-      + By setting the httpOnly flag, the cookie can only be accessed by the server, which helps protect-
+    - By setting the httpOnly flag, the cookie can only be accessed by the server, which helps protect-
-      + sensitive data from being stolen by malicious scripts running in the user's browser.
+    - sensitive data from being stolen by malicious scripts running in the user's browser.

-    2. sameSite:
+2. **sameSite :**

     + The sameSite attribute is another flag that can be set on a cookie.
     + It controls when and how the cookie is sent by the browser to the server.
     + The sameSite attribute is used to prevent certain cross-site request forgery (CSRF) attacks.

-      * **There are three possible values for the sameSite attribute**  :
+    * **There are three possible values for the sameSite attribute  :**

-        1. **SameSite = None :** The cookie will be sent in cross-origin requests (e.g., requests from one domain to another) as long as they are made with a safe HTTP method (e.g., GET).
+      1. **sameSite = None :** The cookie will be sent in cross-origin requests (e.g., requests from one domain to another) as long as they are made with a safe HTTP method (e.g., GET).
       This is often used for third-party cookies used by services embedded on different websites. (e.g, to log in another website through you google account)

-        2. SameSite = Lax : The cookie will be sent in cross-origin requests made with a "top-level" navigation (e.g., clicking on a link) but not for requests that result from loading resources (e.g., images, scripts) from another site.
+      2. **sameSite = Lax :** The cookie will be sent in cross-origin requests made with a "top-level" navigation (e.g., clicking on a link) but not for requests that result from loading resources (e.g., images, scripts) from another site.
 This provides some protection against CSRF attacks.

-        3. SameSite = Strict : The cookie will only be sent in requests that originate from the same site(same-site requests).
+      3. **sameSite = Strict :** The cookie will only be sent in requests that originate from the same site(same-site requests).
 It will not be sent in cross-origin requests, providing the highest level of CSRF protection.

 * **CSRF (Cross-Site Request Forgery) :**

   + CSRF is a type of attack where a malicious website tricks a user's web browser into making an unintended request to another website where the user is authenticated.
   + If the user is logged in to the target website, the malicious request may perform actions on their behalf without their knowledge or consent.

   * To prevent CSRF attacks, websites can use techniques like CSRF tokens and the sameSite attribute on cookies.
   * The sameSite attribute ensures that cookies are not sent in cross-origin requests, thereby reducing the risk of unauthorized requests.

 **NOTE :** Why are them all required?
 Because HTTP protocol is stateless.
 So, we have to introduce outselves on each request.